-And again, her facial expression (and did the speed with which she passed by them) showed that the attention was completely unwanted.
+And again, her facial expression (plus the speed with which she passed by them) showed that the attention was completely unwanted.

 This kind of portrayal stamps approval on such behavior.

-Now at this point in America, it was completely acceptable and even laudable to marry your serious girlfriend.
+Now at this point in America, it was completely acceptable and even laudable to marry your serious interest.
 The vast majority of American men in the 1950s married between the ages of 22-23.

 And this was not just considered a good thing, it was considered the manly thing to do.